caracal-agency/job-at-caracal-agency/README.md

 ## Features expected

--   The app should force authentication before accessing any of the pages.
--   For this test, the same page should allow to create a new account.
--   The dashboard should display all entries by default and allow filtering through an optional toolbar which can be toggled by a button.
+-   The dashboard should display entries without filters by default and allow filtering through an optional toolbar which can be toggled by a button – don’t forget the pagination!
--   Through the dashboard, bulk deletion should be possible after confirming a dialog alert.
+-   Through the dashboard, bulk deletion should be possible after confirming a [dialog alert](https://chakra-ui.com/docs/components/alert-dialog/usage).
+-   We can add new entries manually (`src/pages/new.js`).
--   By clicking an entry, we can review & update its information.
+-   By clicking an entry, we can review & update its information (`src/pages/[id].js`).
--   We can add new entries manually.
+-   Optional: we can log in/create an account using Supabase’s Javascript API (`src/pages/login.js`).

 ## Noteworthy details

--   Don’t forget input validation where it’s necessary; you might also want to check the columns settings in Supabase to decide accordingly.
+-   Don’t forget input validation where it can be useful, you can refer to the screenshots at the end of the README to learn more about the current columns.
 -   A headless `<DatePicker />` component is available in the `_comps` folder with its logic already prepared, it’s up to you to stylize it.
 -   The column `flight_cost` should only receive a number.
 -   Possible choices for the column `status` are: